JLPM22/MotionMatching/README.md

 ## Citation

-If you find this project useful, please include attributions to this repository or cite my master thesis:
+If you find this project useful, please include an attribution to this repository or cite my master thesis:

 ```
 @mastersthesis{ponton2022mm,